wolfinwool/Oracle-EBS-R12-CEMLI-Analysis/README.md

 #Oracle EBS R12 CEMLI Analysis
 This repository holds source code for a CEMLI analysis tool.
-The development is restricted to support for upgrades to Oracle E-business Suite, Release 12 from an existing Oracle database.
+The development is restricted to support for upgrades to Oracle E-business Suite, Release 12 from an existing Oracle EBS release.

+Uses AD diff html files that can be downloaded from Oracle Support: EBS Data Model Comparison Report Overview (Doc ID 1290886.1), or use one of the provided AD diff files in the /resources directory.

+To be used for upgrades to the following EBS releases:

+* Release 12.1.3
+* Release 12.2.2
+* Release 12.2.3
+* Release 12.2.4

 ##Goals
 * Create a lightweight analysis tool to assist in CEMLI analysis.